MicrosoftDocs/m365copilot-docs/docs/build-declarative-agents.md

 >
 > * Ensure that Microsoft 365 Copilot is available for your organization.
 You have two ways to get a developer environment for Copilot:
 >   * A sandbox Microsoft 365 tenant with Copilot (available in limited preview through [TAP membership](https://developer.microsoft.com/microsoft-365/tap)).
->   * An [eligible Microsoft 365 or Office 365 production environment](/microsoft-365-copilot/extensibility/prerequisites#customers-with-existing-microsoft-365-and-copilot-licenses) with a Copilot for Microsoft 365 license.
+>   * An [eligible Microsoft 365 or Office 365 production environment](/microsoft-365-copilot/extensibility/prerequisites#customers-with-existing-microsoft-365-and-copilot-licenses) with a Microsoft 365 Copilot license.

 ## What is a declarative agent?